 - Offer small open sandy areas with open water close by.

-- Withstand from chemical crop protection.
+- Refrain from using chemical crop protection.

 It is important to leave these spots as undisturbed as possible, then their residents will feel most comfortable.